California Psalms

 17 The bang and the clang of it all never stops.

-18 Cartwheels, somersaults.
+18 Everything somersaults.

 19 Storm squalls

-20 And sometimes they bash and beat
+20 And sometimes they batter and thrash

 21 They heave my flimsy home like a boat on waves.